The Story So Far:

 The video below gives an impression of how the upper deck of the museum looked in 2011.

-In 2011 a grant was obtained from Aberdeenshire council to secure the building and further develop the museum.
-Leader of the project at that time was Dave Ramsay, Project Director of The Howe of the Mearns Heritage Association, who was ably assisted by a group of specialist volunteers, the Gourdon Community Council and senior pupils from Lathallan School.
+In 2011 a grant was obtained from Aberdeenshire council to secure the building and further develop the museum and a group of volunteers, the Gourdon Community Council and senior pupils from Lathallan School became involved.

 This grant, supplemented by generous sponsorship donations, enabled substantial work to be carried out on the museum which re-opened in its present form on 12 April 2013 .The opening ceremony was performed by Dame Anne Begg the then Westminster MP for Aberdeen South.

 Since April 2016 the following management team made up of volunteers has succesfully run the day to day workings of the Maggie Law Maritime Museum

 Chairperson Marie Carnie

 Secretary Moira Coull